ssbc/ssb-index-feeds-spec/README.md

   rotation of the main feed?
 - How do we handle other feed types?
 - What initial trust should be assigned and to what?
+- When and how will trust be calculated for derived feeds?

 [ssb-meta-feed]: https://github.com/ssb-ngi-pointer/ssb-meta-feed
 [trustnet]: https://github.com/cblgh/trustnet